filamentphp/filament/packages/notifications/docs/07-upgrade-guide.md

 ### Low-impact changes

+#### The European Portuguese translations

+The European Portuguese translations have been moved from `pt_PT` to `pt`, which appears to be the more commonly used language code for the language within the Laravel community.

 #### Nepalese translations

 The Nepalese translations have been moved from `np` to `ne`, which appears to be the more commonly used language code for the language within the Laravel community.